Maxallica/Jellyfin-Duplicate-Finder/README.md

 Sometimes the IMDB is missing or missinterpreted for some movies by the Jellyfin scraper.
 This might cause you loosing some files that were wrongly recognized under a same invalid IMDB id.

+All credits goes to https://github.com/mrrobot-hr/ (the original maker of the plugin)

 **URLs**

 http://localhost:8096/web/index.html#/configurationpage?name=JellyfinDuplicateFinder